ChiuRobert/SbLogger/README.md

 LOGGER.Log(Level.SEVERE, "Error at creating file", new FileNotFoundException()); // equivalent to LOGGER.Log(Level.SEVERE, "Error at creating file", exception);
 ```

-Note: The objects saved inside Param can be of any type including custom objects
+Note: The objects saved inside Param can be of any type including custom objects.

-Assuming you want to change the logging level from ***ALL*** to ***INFO*** so only logs with a level of at least INFO to be logged you can do the following:
+Assuming you want to change the logging level from **ALL** to **INFO** so only logs with a level of at least **INFO** to be logged you can do the following:

 ```C#
 LOGGER.Filter = new LevelFilter(Level.INFO);